dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 Register your masternode
 ========================

-The three keys required for the different masternode roles are described briefly under :ref:`mn-concepts` in this documentation.
+The keys required for the different masternode roles are described briefly under :ref:`mn-concepts` in this documentation.

 ..
   Option 1: Registering from a hardware wallet